sporto/elm-tutorial/en/07-routing/08-main.md

         currentRoute =
             Routing.parseLocation location
     in
-        ( initialModel currentRoute, Cmd.map PlayersMsg fetchAll )
+        ( initialModel currentRoute, fetchPlayers )
 ```

-Our init function will now take an initial `Location` from the `Navigation`.
+Our init function will now take an initial `Location` from the `Navigation` package.
 We parse this `Location` using the `parseLocation` function we created before.
 Then we store this initial __route__ in our model.

 ### main